wonik/wonikjang.github.io/_posts/2017-04-13-Tensorflow_GPU_Install.md

 ## **Anaconda & Cuda Download**

-Same as the above Winodws installation, but select for Mac-osx version
+Same as the above Windows installation, but select for Mac-OSX version.

 ## **Tensorflow Install in Terminal**